hestiacp/hestiacp/docs/docs/contributing/development.md

 ./hst_autocompile.sh --all --noinstall --keepbuild '~localsrc'
 ```

-### Compile and install
+#### Build and install packages

 ::: info
-Use this only if you have Hestia already installed.
+Use if you have Hestia already installed, for your changes to take effect.
 :::

 ```bash